moneystreamdev/moneystream-project/docs/knownissues.md

 * Monetization does not resume when switching back to a web page that was monetized.
 Just refresh the page to restart monetization.
 * Sometimes the balance does not refresh after swiping MoneyButton.
 Use the refresh button.
 * Fee calculation is not efficient.
 Fee calculation will be improved.
+* There is no currency converter yet.
+Stream amounts and wallet balance should be in a local currency.

 Please use the Telegram support channel to let us know if any of these issues are a priority to fix.